stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 Matrix-Matrix
 ^^^^^^^^^^^^^

-Does not require any DoFmaps and also does not require the ``nlayers`` and ``ncell_3d`` scalar arguments.
+Does not require any dofmaps and also does not require the ``nlayers`` and ``ncell_3d`` scalar arguments.
 The full set of rules are then:

 1) Include the ``cell`` argument. ``cell`` is an integer and has